Luan Gadegbeku

-Luan Gadegbeku (born 13 March 2007) is a French professional footballer who plays as a midfielder for club Saint-Étienne.
+Luan Gadegbeku (born 13 March 2007) is a French professional footballer who plays as a midfielder for club Pau on loan from Saint-Étienne.

 Club career

 Gadegbeku came through the youth academy of Fleury before joining Saint-Étienne in 2022.
 On 16 May 2025, he signed his first professional contract with the club, a deal until 2028.
 On 9 August 2025, he made his professional debut in Ligue 2 as a starter in an eventual 3–3 draw away to Laval.
 His performance was described as "successful" and "encouraging" by observers.

 International career

 Gadegbeku is a France youth international, making his debut for the France under-16s in 2022.
 He scored his first goal in a 3–0 win over the Netherlands on 10 February 2023.

 Personal life

 Born in France, Gadegbeku is of Togolese descent.